southwick-associates/implan/README.md

 # implan

-A Southwick-only R package to streamline Implan work, also providing functions for writing results to Excel worksheets.
+A Southwick-only R package to streamline Implan work.

 ## Installation